susan on the beach

 Loop 1 - Market, shops, old town, Picasso, churches, and cathedral

-- Continue your stroll through the narrow pedestrian streets filled with tapas bars, specialty food shops, clothing and art...
+- Continue your stroll through the narrow pedestrian streets that wind off of Calle Larios, they are filled with tapas bars, specialty food shops, clothing and art...
 We especially like the nougat makers - delicious - they give free samples! - and little stores selling cones of paper filled with manchego cheese and iberico ham..
 You don't need to stick to the designated walk, just wander around the streets heading generally in the direction of the Picasso Museum...

 - The Picasso Museum is fantastic.
 Take the audio tour, you receive a little speaker device - pick your language and then select the painting you are in front of to hear the story.
 The museum takes you through different periods of Picasso's life and also gives you a glimpse of how his life was (his family lived in this house).

-Inside the museum you will walk through the different epoques of Picasso's work and life:
+Inside the museum you will walk through the different epoques of Picasso's work and life.
+There are also great temporary exhibits so you can always go back and discover something new!

 Leaving the picasso museum, enjoy the surrounding streets which are touristy but a great place to pick up a souvenir or a snack!
 Check out the traditional Malaga nougat they make in front of you - delicious.
 Beware if you buy some for friends you might eat it before you get home.